jinnilow/slavetoalgorithm/week1/README.md

 ## Artist Research

 As much as I love looking at David Szakaly and Raven Kwok’s visual art pieces and 3D designs, I cannot stop thinking about Lauren McCarthy’s work.
-One example Karen showed us,‘us+’, is to me, a very positive example of how AI can help a lot of us with our social cues and help us realise how we might come off as.
+One example Karen showed us,‘us+’, is to me, a very positive example of how this new tech can help a lot of us with our social cues and help us realise how we might come off as.
 It is also interesting to realise and think how algorithms come to play with these projects.

 I then went ahead to check out her other works and found too many interesting ones, working around the constructs of social relationships - which I then discovered was what she based most or all of her work on.
 These are particularly the ones that I couldn’t stop thinking about.
 - https://lauren-mccarthy.com/Follower